divyaang/Project-Logistic-Regression/README.md

 # Project-Logistic-Regression

+This project is divided into two parts:

+Part I

+In this part the work done includes:

+1. Implemented Logistic Regression on my own from scratch.
+2. Performed Classification using Logistic Regression (already implemented in sklearn).
+3. Compared the Results of self implementation of Logistic Regression with one in Sklearn.

+Dataset Used: Breast Cancer dataset which is one of the datasets available in sklearn.

+Part II

-In this project Logistic Regression has been used to come with predictions.
+In this part Logistic Regression has been used to come with predictions.

 Dataset Used: Titanic dataset which is one of the datasets available in sklearn.

-This project was done as a part of Data Scinence and Machine Learning Course offered by Coding Ninjas.